Updated March 21, 2023

 Introduction to Google Analytics Dashboards

 Google Analytics Dashboards, a web analytics tool of Google.
 At its core is has the concept of ‘Digital analytics’.
-Let’s first understand what digital analytics is so that we can have a better understanding of Google Analytics.
+Let’s first understand what digital analytics is to have a better understanding of Google Analytics.
 In marketing, a purchase funnel (stages through which a customer passes before generating business for the company) of a customer interacting with a business is categorized into 3 stages:

 - Acquisition: It’s the first-time interaction of a product or service with a potential customer.
 It involves building awareness about the product and attracting the interest of the potential buyer.

 - Behaviour: Engagement of a potential customer with the business.

 - Conversation: When business is generated and the transaction is done.

 For a business with no online presence (only brick and mortar presence), the purchase funnel is hard to track and optimize.
 But for businesses with an online presence, we can track this process and understand customer behaviours that lead to purchase.
 This understanding can be used to target new customers by overhauling our business strategy.
 An online store could, for example, collect and analyze data of its different marketing campaigns, and accordingly, get a view of campaigns that are more effective and subsequently channel more budget to these campaigns.

 Top Tools Available for Web Analytics